moiseR29/base46/README.md

 ## NvChad theme plugin

+>> MoiseR29 Section
+I dont use Packer as pluginManager, I refactor this repo for my problem, also add some changes :D, the rest is the same
+>> MoiseR29 Section

 - This plugin's a whole re-write of Norcalli's plugin.

 (Note: This theme plugin is supposed to be used along with [NvChad](https://github.com/NvChad/NvChad) only so watchout!)